ubidefeo/Time/Readme.txt

   year(t);          // the year for the given time t

-Depending on location, week begins either on Sunday or Monday.
+Depending on location-based customs, the week begins either on Sunday or Monday.
 The following function allows defining an offset.
-If such offset is 0 week starts on Monday, otherwise Sunday (weekday() will return 2 on Monday) weekdayOffset(uint8_t o);
+If such offset is 0 the week begins on Monday, otherwise on Sunday (i.e. weekday() will return 2 on a Monday) weekdayOffset(uint8_t o);

 Functions for managing the timer services are: